 There are three main sources:

 - Some of it will be from people already here;

-- This is a long term plan and new households will form as people move from adolescence and want their own home, or they divorce and need additional housing;
+- This is a long term plan.
+New households will form as people move from adolescence and want their own home.
+It may be that people divorce and need additional housing;

-- There also around 420 people on our housing waiting list who potentially need more affordable or suitable homes.
-However, we also estimate that if no one moved in or out of Eden over the next 15-20 years the population would decline slightly – this is because we have an older population who may pass away earlier and are less likely to have children.
+- There are around 420 people on our housing waiting list who potentially need more affordable or suitable homes.
+We estimate that if no-one moved in or out of Eden over the next 15-20 years the population would decline slightly.
+This is because we have an older population who may pass away earlier and are less likely to have children.

 Does the consultation cover gypsy and traveller sites?

 We have worked jointly with Cumbria County Council and the other districts to assess the need for Gypsy and Traveller sites.
 The current anticipated need is an additional 9 pitches by 2018.
 A provisional new site is allocated at Maidenhill, north of Penrith.
 However, if you think you know of any other suitable land, please let us know.

 When new housing will be built is partly down to the housing market.
 We are required to set out phases when we think new housing will come forward.
 We have to make sure there is a steady supply over time.
 We would welcome any additional information from landowners and developers on this point.

 Why do we need this number of houses?